Usage

 - Installed binary metadata from

-go version -m -json. - The embedded module path (must be a
+go version -m -json. - The embedded module path.

-By default, check uses a non-expired cache entry to reduce GitHub API calls.
+By default, check uses a non-expired cache entry to reduce remote lookups.
+Cached results are tied to the installed version that was checked; changing a binary outside gogitup causes a fresh lookup.
 Use gogitup check --force to bypass the cache and refresh the cached value immediately.

-Checks for updates and runs go install to update every registered binary that has a newer release available.
+Checks for updates and runs go install to upgrade every registered binary that has a newer release available.

 | Name | Required | Default | Description |